What are the Liberal Arts?

 Liberal Arts versus Vocational/Technical/Professional

 Graduates of a liberal arts education are armed with the tools needed to succeed in various professions by learning in a diverse and analytical environment and style.
-Thinking critically about a broad subject area and navigating complex issues is one avenue of higher education, while learning specific skills for a predetermined trade in vocational/technical/professional education is another.
+Thinking critically about a subject area and navigating complex issues is one avenue of higher education, while learning specific skills for a predetermined trade in vocational/technical/professional education is another.

 Science, Technology, Engineering, and Math (STEM)